pytrackdat/pytrackdat/README.md

 ```

 This dictates what values can be stored in the field in the database.
 In
-general, databases are much more strict (as compared to spreadsheet programs
+general, databases are much stricter (as compared to spreadsheet programs such
-such as Excel) with data typing, which prevents incorrect data values from
+as Excel) with data typing, which prevents incorrect data values from being
-being entered and allows additional operations on types that allow them (such
+entered and allows additional operations on types that allow them (such as the
-as the addition of integers.)
+addition of integers).

-For a more comprehensive overview on why data types are benificial when it
-comes to data entry and integrity, see [manual.md](manual.md).

 For a description of which values are acceptable for each data type, see the
 "Data Type Descriptions" section below.